biosingularity

 Variant pathogenicity

-A “pathogenic” claim is checked against ClinVar, its population frequency in gnomAD (ACMG BA1 ≥5% → reject, BS1 ≥1% → review, using the highest sub-population / popmax), and the dbNSFP in-silico panel (SIFT/PolyPhen/CADD/REVEL/AlphaMissense consensus, ACMG PP3/BP4).
+A "pathogenic" claim is checked against ClinVar, its population frequency in gnomAD (ACMG BA1 ≥5% → reject, BS1 ≥1% → review, using the highest sub-population / popmax), and the dbNSFP in-silico panel (SIFT / PolyPhen / CADD / REVEL / AlphaMissense, ACMG PP3 / BP4).
+A significant eQTL in GTEx is added as a functional-support note (info) — never a standalone pathogenicity verdict.
 A variant claimed pathogenic but common in the population is contradicted by its own frequency.

 Gene–disease links

 An association is corroborated across DisGeNET, Open Targets, and the GWAS Catalog.
 Two or more independent sources → corroborated; one → single-source (review); none → unsupported.
-Overlapping sources are down-weighted so agreement isn’t double-counted.
+STRING protein interactors are added as mechanistic context (info).
+Overlapping sources are down-weighted so agreement isn't double-counted.

 Drugs & interactions